The suggested paintings

 In the last years -more accurately, in the last decades- the art market has suffered a radical change in its protagonists.
-The economical recuperation, added to the boom in the popularity of painting -specially the modern and contemporary one- have turned the roles in sales and auctions: the museums are now unable to compete with private buyers, who pay unreachable prizes for the most wanted works of art.
-The museums are now obliged to choose carefully its acquisitions, and in many occasions they must be helped by governmental helps or private sponsors.
+The economical recuperation, added to the boom in the popularity of painting -especially the modern and contemporary works- have changed the roles in sales and auctions: the museums are almost always unable to compete with private buyers, who pay unreachable prizes for the most coveted works of art.
+The museums are now forced to choose carefully their acquisitions, and in many occasions they must be helped by governmental funds or private sponsors.

-Ignoring economical matters -obviously I'm not informed about the economical situation and the financial system of every museum in the world- theArtWolf has suggested to the main museums in Europe and the United States one artwork that would enrich its wonderful collections.
+Ignoring economical issues -obviously we are not informed about the economical situation or the financial system of every museum in the world- theArtWolf is suggesting to the main museums in Europe and the United States one artwork that would enrich their wonderful collections.

-Of course, except one of two cases that I'll not reveal, I have no hope that these works could be acquired by its assigned museum.
-Although all of them are in private hands, many are not for sale, and its owners seem not willing to let them go.
-Also, my elections can be considered ridiculous by many people.
+Of course, except one of two cases that we are not going to reveal, we have no hope that these works could be acquired by their “assigned” museum.
+Although all of them are in private hands, many of them are not for sale, and their owners seem not willing to let them go.
+Also, ourelections could, of course, be considered ridiculous by many critics.
 Nevertheless, here they go:

 MUSEO DEL LOUVRE - Paris, France

-JEAN AUGUSTE DOMINIQUE INGRES: Caroline Bonaparte, princesa of Murat, queen of Napoli, 1814 (private collection, New York)
+Caroline Bonaparte, princess of Murat, queen of Napoli, 1814 (private collection, New York)

-What the hell is doing this wonder in private hands?
-It's incredible that a masterwork like this had been out of the public view for almost two centuries, but that's right: it was lost little time after it was painted, and was not recover until the end of the last century.
-Apart from weird stories, the picture is an absolute masterwork, one of the two or three best portraits by Ingres.
-The princess stands, elegant and majestic, in front of a large window whose horizontals and verticals smartly organizes the composition.
-The splendour of the lady seems to ridicule even the menacing Vesubio, perfectly framed by the window's lines.
-A masterwork worthy of the world's best museum.
-Talking about the Louvre, I was tempted to suggest a Velázquez (intolerable absence in the Parisian museum) but I can't find any work by the Spanish master still in private hands worthy of such a fabled institution.
+What is doing this wonderful picture in private hands?
+It may sound incredible that a masterwork like this had been out of the public view for almost two centuries, but that’s right: it was lost soon after it was painted, and it was not recovered until the end of the last century.
+The picture is an absolute masterwork, one of the two or three best portraits by Ingres.
+The princess stands, elegant and majestic, in front of a large window .
+The splendour of the lady seems to belittle even the menacing Vesubio, perfectly framed by the window’s horizontal and vertical frames.
+A masterwork worthy of the world’s best museum.
+Talking about the Louvre, we were tempted to suggest a Velázquez (intolerable absence in the Parisian museum) but we could not find any work by the Spanish master still in private hands worthy of such a fabled institution.

 MUSEO DE ORSAY - Paris, France

-Well, I can't be objective with this work.
-With no doubt, it's my favourite Monet, and I consider it one of the most beautiful paintings in the world.
-The composition so beautifully resembles the beauty of a Japanese haiku , asymmetric and touching, while the poplars leaves sings in red, purple, and ending in a blue that would make Yves Klein green with envy.
-It's Monet in his full bloom, and a perfect acquisition to the Orsay, the Mecca of the impressionism.
+One of the most beautiful works by Monet in the world.
+The composition so beautifully resembles the beauty of a Japanese haiku, asymmetric and touching, while the poplars’ leaves sing in red, purple, and finally in a blue that would make Yves Klein green with envy.
+It is Monet in his full bloom, and a perfect acquisition for the Orsay Museum, the best collection of impressionist paintings in the world.

 PRADO MUSEUM - Madrid, Spain

-Talking of acquisitions, the Prado is an atypical case among the others museums of the world.
-Instead of use the economical funds on those fields of the collection that can be considered "incomplete" (flagrant lacks in the early Italian renaissance), its acquisitions are destined to enrich its fabulous collections of Spanish and Flemish painting (for example, Velázquez's "El barbero del Papa" or the recent acquisition of the Crucifixion by Juan de Flandes) continuing the taste of the 17 th and 18 th century Kings.
-Balancing both ideas (complete vs. enrich) I suggest a work by an artist who is not represented in the museum, and also would enrich the great collection of Dutch painting.
+Talking about acquisitions, the Prado is an atypical case among the others museums of the world.
+Instead of using its economical funds on those fields of its collection that can be considered “incomplete” (flagrant lacks in the early Italian renaissance, for example), its acquisitions are destined to enrich its already fabulous collections of Spanish and Flemish painting (for example, Velázquez’s “El barbero del Papa” or the most recent acquisition of the “Crucifixion” by Juan de Flandes) continuing the taste of the 17th and 18th century Spanish kings.
+Balancing both ideas (completing vs. enriching) we would suggest a work by an artist who is not represented in the museum, and which would also enrich the great collection of Dutch painting.

 GALERIA DEGLI UFFIZZI - Florence, Italy

-Every work by Botticelli must be in Florence, and, if possible, in the Uffizzi.
-This quite radical and unquestionable approach makes me to suggest this panel, adding two advantages: it's the only one panel from the "Nastagio" story still in private hands, being a very different composition than the other three (in fact, it's a perfectly independent work).
-Also, the fact of being owned by an Italian collector will keep foreign buyers away, making its acquisition much easier.
+Every work by Botticelli should be in Florence, and, if possible, in the Uffizzi.
+This quite radical and unquestionable idea makes us suggest this panel, adding two advantages: it is the only one panel from the “Nastagio” series still in private hands, being a very different composition than the other three (in fact, it is a perfectly independent work).
+Also, the fact of being owned by an Italian collector would keep foreign buyers away, making its acquisition much easier.

 NATIONAGALERIE - Berlin, Germany